Category: Medical Office Administrator

 Contact Medix College for more information today!

-3 Accounting Tips for Those in Medical Office Admin Training
+3 Accounting Tips for Students in Medical Office Administration Training

 At Medix College, students earning their Medical Office Administrator diplomas cover a number of applicable topics for life on the job.
 Some of these include billing patient services to the Ministry of Health or patient as required, health information management, patient data collection, keyboarding skills, medical transcription, and more.
 If you want to get a grasp on how to approach accounting and billing as an office administrator, then keep reading for 3 tips to help you on your way.